Collin County reports one COVID-related death today

 Collin County and Texas Health and Human Services released updated COVID-19 information.

-Today, a decrease of 6 hospitalizations throughout the state were reported at 3,622 and 962 cases were reported hospitalized in North Texas, 12 fewer than yesterday.
+Today, an increase of 132 hospitalizations throughout the state were reported at 4,263 of which 1,177 cases were reported hospitalized in North Texas, two fewer than yesterday.
+Since Oct.
+4, hospitalizations in the state and in North Texas have risen from 3,195 and 817, respectively.
+This a reverse of the average trend during the month of September.

 An updated breakdown of all Collin County cases to date is available at: https://apps.collincountytx.gov/reports/COVID19/Daily%20Report%20by%20City.xlsx